drakefys2019/labs/_projects/lab2/lab2.md

   - ##### Consider each puzzle-floor as you descend further and further into the desert ruins.
   - ##### Can you identify a specific lesson that each of these floors intends to teach you?
   - ##### How do lessons from one floor inform your approach to puzzles on other floors?

+- ##### **Discovering The Nature of The Island**
+  - ##### What other signs of life or existence did you discover in this area that give clues to the nature of the island?
+Explain.
+  - ##### Reflect on a part of the environment you found beautiful or strange.
+Why did it capture your attention?
+If it helps, you may include a screenshot here in addition (not substitution) to your written work.

 **Final Journal Requirement:**